The MSU Couple and Family Therapy Clinic conducts in-person service only. Please note the following:

-· If you are interested in learning more about our services, please call during our phone intake hours, or you can reach out via email at CFTC@msu.edu.
+- If you are interested in learning more about our services, please call us at 517-432-2272, or you can reach out via email at CFTC@msu.edu.
+If no one is able to answer the phone, feel free to leave a voicemail so the administrative team members can call you back.

-Welcome!
 The MSU Couple and Family Therapy Clinic serves clients from the Greater Lansing area.
-We provide services to couples, families, and individuals on a sliding fee scale ($20-$80 per session, depending on annual family income and size), and services are provided by graduate students under the supervision of faculty in the MSU Couple and Family Therapy program.
-Supervisors are fully licensed clinicians and Approved Supervisors per the American Association for Marriage and Family Therapy guidelines.
+We provide services to couples, families, and individuals on a sliding fee scale ($20-$80 per session, depending on annual household income and size), and services are provided by graduate students under the supervision of faculty in the MSU Couple and Family Therapy program.
+Supervisors are fully licensed Marriage and Family Therapists and Approved Supervisors per the American Association for Marriage and Family Therapy guidelines.

 How do we approach therapy?